St. Thomas Episcopal Church

 The Rev. Melanie Lemburg has been ordained a priest in the Episcopal church since 2005.
 She graduated with an M.Div from General Theological Seminary in 2004, has served multiple congregations in the Diocese of Mississippi, and she was called as St. Thomas's rector in August 2017.
-Melanie is married to David, who is also an Episcopal priest and is the mom to two school-aged children.
+Melanie is married to David, who is also an Episcopal priest and is the mom of two.

 Deacon and Minister of Discipleship

-The Rev. Aimee Baxter is an ordained Deacon in the United Methodist Church.
+The Rev. Aimee Baxter is an ordained Deacon in the United Methodist Church since 2008.
 She attended Auburn University for her undergraduate degree and obtained her Masters of Theological Studies from Duke Divinity School.
 She is married to Shannon Baxter who serves as the Minister of Missions at Isle of Hope UMC.
-They have three children ranging in ages from 13 to 3.
-Aimee is passionate about many things to include her faith, the church, ministries of justice and compassion, her family and, of course, Auburn football and Duke basketball.
+They have three children ranging in ages from 18 to 8.
+Aimee is passionate about many things to include her faith, the church, ministries of justice and compassion, her family and, of course, all things Auburn and Duke.

 Minister of Music